fiverr/passable/docs/enforce/rules/size/larger_than_or_equals/README.md

-# [RULE] - smallerThan
+# largerThanOrEquals

 ## Description
-Returns true if a given value is smaller than another value.
+Returns true if a given value is larger than or equals another value.
 The values do not have to be of the same type

 ## Arguments
 * `value`: the value which you would like to test. can be: